bigcommerce/dev-docs/docs/api-docs/tax/tax-rates-zones.md

 A zone must be defined by one of the following location parameters:

 - Countries: Specify one or more countries for a zone.
 - Subdivisions: Specify one or more states, provinces, or territories.
-You can include subdivisions of more than one country in a subdivision-based zone.
+You can include subdivisions for more than one country in a subdivision-based zone.
 - Postal codes: Specify one or more postal codes within a country.
 Currently, zones based on postal codes are limited to a single country.

 You can further narrow the scope of a zone by specifying one or more customer groups to whom the zone applies.
 You can also use zones to modify how a store displays prices to different customer groups.